Fudmottin/chatgpt_cli/README.md

 other models is also on the TODO list.

 Windows users are on their own.
 The code is pretty standard C++ stuff.

+## Running

+I don't have documentation or help yet.
+To quit, enter /quit or /exit at the prompt by itself.

+Thanks to accidentally hiting the return key, I've made it so to send your prompt to OpenAI, you need to enter a . on a line by itself like so:

+>.

+You can use the /make-image command to prompt DALL-E to make an image for you.

+You can have GPT create a prompt and automatically send it to DALL-E by using /prompt-image and using some prompt text.

+GPT will generate a prompt and then pass it on to /make-image automatically.

+/set-temperature, /set-presence-penalty, and /set-frequency-penalty coommands are suppported so you can change the behavior of GPT in mid chat.
+A clamp function is used to keep arguments in valid range.
+Temperature is 0.0 - 2.0.
+The others are -2.0 to 2.0. it is important to know that increasing temperature increased time.
+I've got a hard coded two minute time out at the moment.

+Have fun with it!